Updated February 2026

 User Experience

 First and foremost, poor WordPress performance can hurt user experience.
-When users have to wait for pages to load, they might get impatient and leave the site and never come back.
-And if your WordPress site is slow all the time, it can create a negative perception of your brand.
+When users have to wait for pages to load, they might get impatient, leave the site, and never come back.
+And if your WordPress site is consistently slow, it can create a negative perception of your brand.

 Hotlinking and content theft can also slow down your WordPress site.
 To prevent these, paginate comments, use lightweight themes, and host videos on third-party platforms like YouTube or Vimeo instead of on your WordPress site.
 By doing these, you can speed up your WordPress site, keep it running smoothly, and keep your users happy.